-8.5 PLAY SPACE, RECREATION AND SPORTS FACILITIES
+8.6 PLAY SPACE, RECREATION AND SPORTS FACILITIES

-8.5.1 SPORTS CLUBS
+8.6.1 SPORTS CLUBS

-8.5.1.1 Thaxted does not have an extensive offering of sports clubs.
+8.6.1.1 Thaxted does not have an extensive offering of sports clubs.
 This is really more to do with the size of the village however, rather than an unwillingness to participate.
 The Bowls Club is the largest group and they have impressive facilities which are well used.
 Cricket and football (both junior and senior) are also relatively strong and the latter are regular users of the Recreation Ground.
 There was however no direct participation by them in the Neighbourhood Plan process despite a consultation evening being set up specifically for clubs and societies.
 It has to be assumed therefore that they are content with their existing facilities and arrangements.

-8.5.2 THE RECREATION GROUND
+8.6.2 THE RECREATION GROUND

-- 8.5.2.1 There is considerable affection for the Recreation Ground among the community generally and it is well used for dog-walking, 'kick-around' space and as a children's play area.
-In the community questionnaire 97% of responses were in favour of protecting it as a recreation area and there is overwhelming support for ensuring its future as public open space. - 8.5.2.2.
-Strong support was also given in the questionnaire responses for continuing to invest in outdoor recreation facilities and at public exhibitions children's play equipment was particularly highlighted.
+8.6.2.1 There is considerable affection for the Recreation Ground among the community generally and it is well used for dog-walking, 'kick-around' space and as a children's play area.
+In the community questionnaire 97% of responses were in favour of protecting it as a recreation area and there is overwhelming support for ensuring its future as public open space.

+8.6.2.2 Strong support was also given in the questionnaire responses for continuing to invest in outdoor recreation facilities and at public exhibitions children's play equipment was particularly highlighted.
 83% said that Thaxted would benefit from investment in outdoor recreation areas.
-Investment of course, will depend on the resources and priorities of public authorities (largely the

-Parish Council) but it is clear that the Neighbourhood Plan should assist in allowing this to happen by both seeking to preserve the recreation ground in its open state and by permitting improvements to recreational facilities.
+Investment of course, will depend on the resources and priorities of public authorities (largely the Parish Council) but it is clear that the Neighbourhood Plan should assist in allowing this to happen by both seeking to preserve the recreation ground in its open state and by permitting improvements to recreational facilities.

-POLICY IFS5 - The Recreation Ground:
+POLICY TX IFS6 - The Recreation Ground:

-The Recreation Ground shall be preserved and maintained as open space for sports and public recreation.
-Planning permission for development will be refused except in relation to works associated with the enhancement or replacement of facilities associated with sport or recreation, so long as they are consistent with the open nature of the Ground itself.
+The Recreation Ground shall be protected and maintained as open space for sports and public recreation.
+Development proposals shall be supported for works associated with the enhancement or replacement of facilities associated with sport or recreation, so long as they are consistent with the open nature of the Ground itself.

-8.5.3 OTHER AREAS OF PUBLIC OPEN SPACES
+8.6.3 OTHER AREAS OF PUBLIC OPEN SPACES

-8.5.3.1 There are other areas of public open space in Thaxted whose significance has already been covered elsewhere.
+8.6.3.1 There are other areas of public open space in Thaxted whose significance has already been covered elsewhere.
 It is however worth noting here that the community questionnaire responses gave support to the work being undertaken by volunteers in the development of the Conservation Garden in Margaret Street.
 56% of respondents thought that it was essential that this area of garden be enhanced and preserved.
 In policy terms the protection of the area is dealt with elsewhere but that policy is also supported by a desire amongst the local community to preserve this and other public garden areas for the purposes of recreation as well as from a heritage perspective.

-8.5.4 COMMUNITY BUILDINGS
+8.6.4 COMMUNITY BUILDINGS

-8.5.4.1 PUBLICLY AVAILABLE HALLS
+8.6.4.1 PUBLICLY AVAILABLE HALLS

-8.5.4.1.1 Thaxted has a number of community halls available for public hire as follows:
+8.6.4.1.1 Thaxted has a number of community halls available for public hire as follows: